 Can anyone start with the sport of mountain biking?
 Yes!
 If you can ride a bicycle, you can also learn mountain biking.
-If you wanted to start running but have given up due to the strain it puts on the ligaments and muscles, biking is perfect for you.
-Mountain biking is much gentler on the body, the burden on your body is way less and it is more convenient for recreation.
+Biking is perfect for you if you want to start running but have given up due to the strain it puts on the ligaments and muscles.
+Mountain biking is much gentler on the body, the burden on your body is way less, and it is more convenient for recreation.

 Getting the right Mountain bike

-In general, you should make sure that the bike fits you – and that does not mean the paint and varnish look good.
+In general, you should ensure that the bike fits you – and that does not mean the paint and varnish look good.
 You should feel comfortable on the bike.
-Consult your local dealer or ask us.
+Please consult your local dealer or ask us.
 We will help you not only in the selection of the appropriate material and the frame size but also in determining the correct seating position.

 Pay attention to good tires and correct pressure

 Mountain biking is the robust version of pedalling.
 The tires are at least 50 millimetres wide.
-An important criterion to have fun in the terrain is the tire air pressure.
+Tire air pressure is an important criterion for having fun in the terrain.
 Mountain bikes are driven with substantially lower air pressure than, say, road bikes on the road.
 Low pressure means more grip and more comfort.

 Depending on your weight, I recommend recreational athletes inflate the tire to about 2 bars.
 The rule of thumb is – as little air pressure as possible, as much as necessary.
 This enhances driving pleasure and ride comfort.

-Here’s a nice blog post from REI on how to choose the best bike tires for your bike.
+Here’s a nice blog post from REI on choosing the best bike tires for your bike.

-Just like the bike, you need to have the bike clothes that fit right.
-Mountain biking clothing plays an important role in the overall experience.
+Like the bike, you need to have bike clothes that fit right.
+Mountain biking clothing plays a vital role in the overall experience.
 So invest a little more money and get quality clothing.
 Functional clothing is more expensive but also works great.

 The most important tool is the shorts.
 It represents the contact surface with the saddle.
-The so-called seat leather in step (which is no longer made of leather nowadays) must fit well.
+The seat leather in step (no longer made of leather nowadays) must fit well.
 Be careful: There are differences between women’s and men’s trousers.
 I recommend pants with straps from experience because they do not slip so easily.

 Also important is an undershirt that makes the sweat from the skin disappear quickly.
-When you buy a jersey be sure that several jersey pockets exist.
-Also, look for vests with Wind stopper material on the front to protect from the air stream when going downhill.
+When you buy a jersey, be sure that several jersey pockets exist.
+Also, look for vests with Wind stopper material on the front to protect from the air stream going downhill.

 Mountain Biking necessary equipment

-It is important to make sure that the helmet is not only well ventilated, but your head shape adjusts optimally.
+It is essential to make sure that the helmet is not only well ventilated but that your head shape adjusts optimally.
 Not every head is equal in shape.
 Just try several models and compare them.
-Also, make sure that the helmet ensures good ventilation, and that it has an official seal of approval.
+Also, ensure that the helmet has good ventilation and an official seal of approval.
 If in doubt, ask us.
 You can get a good helmet for $50 or less.